 - 1 tbsp avocado oil

-- 1 cup leftover chicken breast or thighs - diced (you can substitute sausage, ham, etc.)
+- 2 cups leftover chicken breast or thighs, diced (you can substitute pre-cooked sausage, ham, etc.)

-- 2 handfuls of kale - spinach or other greens work too
+- 4 cups kale (or sub spinach or other greens work too)

 - 6 eggs

 - 1 tbsp curry powder